turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 Who are you going to build connection with to navigate your career in software development?

 Goal setting:
-Find 4 people you would like to know better? (very warm contacts)
+* Find 4 people you would like to know better (very warm contacts)

-Find 4 people you don’t know but would like to know better (less warm contacts)
+* Find 4 people you don’t know but would like to know better (less warm contacts)

-You can keep track using [this document](https://docs.google.com/spreadsheets/d/1C-JY4qBv4Dxc7A1DLvkiJ8IDJJvGR_uMHKztXL16nk8/edit#gid=0)
+You can keep track using [your networking tracker](https://docs.google.com/spreadsheets/d/1C-JY4qBv4Dxc7A1DLvkiJ8IDJJvGR_uMHKztXL16nk8/edit#gid=0).
 Create an outreach message for the people on your goal list.

 Test it out!
 Send the message!